mwunsch/tumblr/README.md

 ## TODO:

++ Tumblr::Post needs methods for liking and unliking.
 + Make the CLI
 + Make the manpages for the CLI
-+ More convenience methods for the Tumblr class.
 + File-uploading for Photos, Videos, Audio (needs to get into Weary)

 ## Copyright